jesse-ai/docs/docs/README.md

 # What is Jesse?

-Jeses is an advanced algo-trading framework which helps you to write trading strategies in Python, tune them using AI, backtest, and trade them on live markets.
+Jesse is an advanced algo-trading framework that helps you to write trading strategies in Python, tune them using AI, backtest, and trade them on live markets.
 It focuses on simplicity.

 ::: warning
 This guide assumes you have basic knowledge of Python.
 In case you don't, please first check out [w3schools](https://www.w3schools.com/python/default.asp) to get started with Python syntax.